James Reimer: Toronto Maple Leafs

 Prior to the 2013–14 season, the club acquired Jonathan Bernier from the Los Angeles Kings.
 At the beginning of the season, Reimer and Bernier were splitting time in the Toronto goal, but as the season progressed, Bernier cemented his status as the Leafs' starting goaltender.
+The Maple Leafs lost game 7 of the series against the Boston Bruins to end their 2013 playoff run, with Reimer giving up 3 goals with less than 11 minutes left in the third period to allow Boston to equalize from a 4-1 deficit before Boston scored the series winner against Reimer in overtime.

 Following the 2013–14 season, Reimer became a restricted free agent.
 Dissatisfied with his role as the Leafs' backup, he requested a trade from the Leafs.
 On July 25, 2014, the Leafs and Reimer avoided a salary arbitration hearing scheduled for the next week by agreeing to terms on a two-year contract with an average annual value of $2.3 million.

 Reimer began the 2015–16 season as Bernier's backup, a role he had held since the team acquired the latter.
 However, Bernier was injured early in the season and Reimer was given starting duties.
 He took off with the job, going 3–0–0 with a 1.62 GAA and .952 save percentage to be named the third star for the week of November 9–15, 2015.
 Reimer would hold the position as Maple Leafs' starting goaltender for the rest of his tenure, earning praise for his play on a Toronto team that struggled throughout the year.